Luke 4:16 says,

 reach the “lost sheep of the house of

-to non-Jews, but at this point in God’s
+minister to non-Jews, but at this point in

-out Christ’s command to take the message of
+apostles would carry out his command to take

 cf. Luke 24:47; John 10:16).